 Pro tip: If you don’t have a remarketing list created, you can use the retargeting audiences Google Ads automatically creates for you.

-For paid search remarketing on Microsoft Advertising’s Bing search engine, you start by placing a Universal Event Tracking (UET) tag across your site.
-You can then create remarketing lists, based on user activity and visited pages.
+For paid search remarketing on Microsoft Advertising’s Bing search engine, start by placing a Universal Event Tracking (UET) tag across your site.
+You can then create remarketing lists based on user activity and visited pages.

-Similarly to Google, you associate your remarketing lists to ads groups, then optimize to fit your Bing audience accordingly.
+Similarly to Google, you associate your remarketing lists with ad groups, then optimize to fit your Bing audience accordingly.

 The takeaway